About Chinese Medicine

 You can use this system with all its remarkable history and effectiveness to restore good health, and to maintain good health – an important step that is often overlooked.

 The ancient Chinese found that life is dependent on a vital energy called “Qi” (pronounced chee).

 Qi travels and circulates throughout your body along pathways (called meridians) which connect every part of your body together into one amazing system.

 It’s a bit like the postal truck which drives around the country delivering letters and parcels.
 It helps us to nurture healthy relationships with distant friends and family.

-From a According to the research, from Western medical point of view, it is understood that acupuncture influences a number of physiological functions.
+From a Western medical point of view, it is understood that acupuncture influences a number of physiological functions.
 These include:

 Traditional Acupuncture is a very powerful preventative medicine that helps people become and remain strong and healthy.
 Because acupuncture is relaxing, many patients seek regular maintenance sessions to cope with daily stresses and for general relaxation.

 When performed by a formally trained and fully insured professional such as myself, Chinese Medicine is extremely safe.
 For your convenience please check our comprehensive list of Frequently Asked Questions on Acupuncture here.